usnistgov/OSCAL/README.md

 ## Publishing to pages.nist.gov

-In order to publish to pages.nist.gov, the static documents needs to be built.
+In order to publish to pages.nist.gov, the static documents need to be built.
 The commands below will generate static documentation in the [`build/`](build/) directory.

 Using Docker: